MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-system-color.md

 3. **Configure background color and sleep for SUT.**  The configuration script [MALT_SUT_Setup.bat](https://github.com/Microsoft/busiotools/tree/master/sensors/Tools/MALT/Code/Scripts) will properly setup your device for testing.
 From an elevated command prompt run ``MALT_SUT_Setup.bat`` and follow the script instructions.

-4. **Use SensorExplorer to gather color values.** Once you are connected to the MALT in SensorExplorer, all functions of the MALT are available via butons in the Home tab.
+4. **Use SensorExplorer to gather color values.** Once you are connected to the MALT in SensorExplorer, all functions of the MALT are available via buttons in the Home tab.

 ## MALT sensor placement